-Reviewers are divided on the Lexus IS’ interior features.
+Reviewers are divided on the 2012 Lexus IS’ interior features.
 They like that most of the controls are easy to use, but note that some aren’t as intuitive, like the iPod interface and optional navigation system.
 The Lexus IS comes standard with Bluetooth, satellite radio and USB iPod integration.
-See the full list of 2012 Lexus IS specs.

 - "IS has Lexus' usual large, legible gauges and handy, intuitive minor controls.
 The steering wheel obscures switches on the lower dashboard, though.
 The optional navigation system controls absorbs many audio and climate functions, complicating their use." -- Consumer Guide

 - "Controls throughout the cabin are intuitive and easy to use, as is the optional touchscreen navigation system.
 The iPod interface, on the other hand, can be a bit frustrating." -- Edmunds